3D-printing in construction: where are we now?

 Project Milestone is a planned residential complex, designed by Houben / Van Mierlo Architects, comprising five 3D-printed buildings in Eindhoven, The Netherlands.
 To date, the first building, a single-story single-family home, was completed in April 2021.
 The 94-sqm, two-bedroom house is composed of 24 large concrete elements that were printed in 120 hours in a factory nearby and then assembled on site.
 The house is shaped like a boulder in order to blend into its wooded surroundings in the Meerhoven district of Eindhoven, according to the architects.
 The first legally habitable 3d-printed house in Europe, the dwelling is currently inhabited by a Dutch retired couple.

-Project Milestone, Eindhoven, The Netherlands, single-story 3D-printed house, exterior view; photo courtesy of Project Milestone.
+Project Milestone, Eindhoven, The Netherlands, single-story 3D-printed house, exterior view; photo courtesy of 3DPRINTEDHOUSE/Project Milestone.

-The interior of the house, image courtesy of Project Milestone.
+The interior of the house; photo courtesy of 3DPRINTEDHOUSE/Project Milestone.